Tibor Andrásfi

 Tibor Andrásfi is a Hungarian épée fencer.
 He qualified for the 2024 Summer Olympics.
-He won the gold medal representing Hungary in Team Men's Epee.
+He won the gold medal representing Hungary in Team Men's Épée.
 In individual competition, he reached the semifinals, but lost by a point to eventual gold medalist Koki Kano, and then lost in the bronze medal match by a point to Mohamed El-Sayed.

 Biography

 He was born in 1999 in Budapest, Hungary, into a family of fencers.
 His father, Tibor Andrásfi Sr., started competing respresenting Romania before becoming a silver medalist in the Hungarian Fencing Championships.
 His mother, Lilla Muzsnay, also represented Romania at the 1991 World Fencing Championships in Budapest.

 He took up fencing at the age of 9, coached by his father.
 His club is BVSC-Zugló.